All information displayed only relates to the Combined Plan. Click on Defined Benefit Plan for information on these retirement plan options.

 If you miss the initial enrollment period, you can enroll during a general enrollment period from Jan.
 1 through March 31 each year.
-However, coverage is not effective until July 1.
-Also, Medicare Part B premiums will be higher since you may pay a Part B late enrollment penalty for as long as you have Medicare coverage.
-You are responsible for paying any costs incurred as a result of late enrollment.
+However, coverage is not effective until July 1 and a late enrollment penalty will apply.

 Enrolling in Medicare is an easy two-step process.
-It may take several months for the entire application process to be completed, so be sure to start the process before your 65th birthday.
+However, it may take more than one month for the entire application process to be completed, so be sure to start the process before your 65th birthday.

 If you visit your local office, find out which documents to bring with you to your appointment.
 Be sure to apply for Medicare before your 65th birthday so there is no delay in Medicare coverage.

 These are the only documents STRS Ohio can accept in lieu of a copy of your Medicare card or enrollment confirmation letter.
 Note: STRS Ohio will not accept a letter acknowledging Medicare’s receipt of your enrollment application.
-Also, please check all information on your Medicare card for accuracy.
+Also, please check the name on your Medicare card for accuracy.
 If it is incorrect, contact Medicare.
-Medicare will issue you a new card with the correct information.
+Medicare will issue you a new card with the correct name.
 Send a copy of the revised card to STRS Ohio.

 The information you send to STRS Ohio must include your Medicare Parts A & B or Part B-only effective date and your Medicare claim number.
-Please write your STRS Ohio account number on any documents you submit.
+Write your STRS Ohio account number on any documents you submit.
 (If you’re unsure of your account number, call STRS Ohio.)
-STRS Ohio must receive a copy of your Medicare card by the 15th of the month to begin your enrollment the first of the following month.
+STRS Ohio must receive a copy of your Medicare card by the 15th of the month to begin your enrollment in the Aetna Medicare Plan and/or the Medicare Part B partial premium reimbursement program the first of the following month.